junxit/us-congress-bills-112/bill.md

 - **(a)** *In general* Section 1605 of title 28, United States Code, is amended by adding at the end the following:
   > - **(h)** *Jurisdictional immunity for certain art exhibition activities*
   >   - **(1)** *In general* If—
-  >     - **(A)** a work is imported into the United States from any foreign country pursuant to an agreement that provides for the temporary exhibition or display of such work entered into between a foreign state that is the owner or custodian of such work and the United States or one or more cultural or educational institutions within the United States,
+  >     - **(A)** a work is imported into the United States from any foreign country pursuant to an agreement that provides for the temporary exhibition or display of such work entered into between a foreign state that it is the owner or custodian of such work and the United States or one or more cultural or educational institutions within the United States,
   >     - **(B)** the President, or the President’s designee, has determined, in accordance with Public Law 89–259 (22 U.S.C.
-2459), that such work is of cultural significance and the temporary exhibition or display of such work is in the national interest, and
+2459), that such work is of cultural significance and the temporary exhibition or display of such work is in the national interest; and, and
   >     - **(C)** the notice thereof has been published in accordance with subsection (a) of Public Law 89–259,
-  >   - **(2)** *Nazi-era claims* Paragraph (1) shall not apply in any case in which—
+  >   - **(2)** *Nazi era Nazi-era claims* Paragraph (1) shall not apply in any case in which—
   >     - **(A)** the action is based upon a claim that the work was taken in Europe in violation of international law by a covered government during the covered period;
   >     - **(B)** the court determines that the activity associated with the exhibition or display is commercial activity, as that term is defined in section 1603(d) of this title; and
   >     - **(C)** such determination is necessary for the court to exercise jurisdiction over the foreign state under subsection (a)(3) of this section.